-Laravel Livewire Course - How requests work to synchronize properties and events
+How requests work to synchronize properties and events in Laravel Livewire

-Now we are going to learn in detail how Livewire works how it is possible for both sides client and server to communicate in a direct way
+Now we will learn in detail how Livewire works; how it is possible for both sides (client and server) to communicate in a "direct" way through events in Livewire.

 For this example temporarily place in your category form